 Participants receive monthly bill credits on their LG&E account, as long as their account is CURRENT.

-The monthly bill credit is a “modified fixed credit payment” that does not vary with changes in energy usage.
-Annual benefits are set at $200, $400, $700, or $1,000.
+Annual benefits are set at $400, $600, $800, or $1,000.
 The credit amount is based upon household income, household size, and utility bills for the past 12 months, with an adjustment for monthly normal heating degree days and any significant changes in utility pricing.
-The amount of LIHEAP received is also factored into the benefit amount.

 The benefit is determined based on the amount of subsidy needed to make the energy bill affordable.
 The formula assumes that the participant can spend a certain percentage of income on energy, based on household size.
 The percentage ranges from twelve percent for a one-person household to five percent for a household with ten or more members.